phy188-288-ucb/seljak-fall-2021/docs/index.md

 Throughout the course, students will complete and electronically submit one homework assignment (code) per week.
 This code will be run on test cases to check if it produces appropriate results.
-Students are encouraged to discuss homeworks with other students, but should submit their own solutions.
+Students are encouraged to discuss homeworks amongst each other, but should submit their own solutions.
 Homeworks will use the concepts developed in the lectures and apply to relatively simple problems.

-Projects are larger assignments intended to teach you how to combine ideas from the course in interesting ways and apply them to real data.
+Projects are larger assignments intended to teach students how to combine ideas from the course in interesting ways and apply them to real data.
 There are three projects during the semester.
 You are encouraged to complete projects in pairs; your partner should be another student in your section.
-Work together to ensure that both group members understand the complete program you create.
+Work together to ensure that both group members understand the solution.

 Homeworks and projects are to be submitted using Jupyter notebook in Python.